Striking Hollywood writers, studios to resume negotiations next week

 But writers said that after exchanging contract proposals, “they were met with a lecture about how good their single and only counteroffer was,” and the talks trailed off.

-California lawmakers on Thursday voted to allow striking workers to claim unemployment benefits.
+California lawmakers today voted to allow striking workers to claim unemployment benefits.

 If signed by Newsom, the bill would benefit Southern California hotel workers along with the striking actors and screenwriters.